-With the UK coronavirus lockdown easing, it's good to remind ourselves of the rules surrounding meet-ups with family and friends.
+With the UK coronavirus lockdown easing, it's good to remind ourselves of the rules surrounding meet-ups outside and indoors with family and friends.

-According to the government, how many people are we currently allowed to meet up with then – both outdoors and indoors?
+According to the government, how many people can meet outside and indoors?

 How many households can meet in the UK?

-Clarifying exactly what this means, the government have stated:
+Clarifying exactly what this means exactly, the government have also said…

-However, this does not apply to the areas who have recently been put under tighter lockdown restrictions.
-In the new lockdown areas, residents are no longer allowed to meet people outside of their household – whether indoors or outdoors, unless they are in their support bubble.
+Different rules, however, will apply to the areas who have been put under tighter local lockdown restrictions and these will likely remain in place following the tighter laws across the country.
+In the new lockdown areas, which include areas in the north of England, residents are no longer allowed to meet people outside of their own household – whether indoors or outside, unless they are in their support bubble.

-But if you are outside these areas, how many people exactly, can meet out outside and inside?
+But now under the new guidelines, how many people exactly can meet out outside and inside?

 How many people can meet up outside?

-You should still social distance when meeting up outside, and take all the necessary precautions, such as handwashing and, for example, avoiding sharing cutlery and/or drinks.
+You should still social distance when meeting up outside, however, and take all the necessary precautions such as hand washing and, for example, avoiding sharing cutlery and/or drinks.

-However, the rules begin to get a little unclear when you consider some elite sports or work events.
-The rules officially state that you can meet in larger groups outside “if necessary for work, voluntary or charitable services, education, childcare or training, elite sporting competition or training, to fulfil legal obligations.”
+However, the rules officially state that you can meet in larger groups outside “if necessary for work, voluntary or charitable services, education, childcare or training, elite sporting competition or training, to fulfil legal obligations.”

 In other parts of the UK though, the rules are slightly different.

-But in Northern Ireland, groups of up to 30 people can meet up outdoors without restriction.
+In Northern Ireland, groups of up to 15 people can meet outdoors without restriction.

 Can people meet indoors and how many people can meet indoors?

-You are now allowed to meet up indoors, but you should only meet inside in groups of up to two households, according to the latest guidance from the government.
+You are allowed to meet up indoors, but you should only meet inside in groups of less than six, according to the latest guidance from the government.
 They explain that this includes visiting people, or having them visit your home.
-You are also now permitted to stay overnight in someone else’s home, but you should avoid using shared facilities where possible.
+You are also now permitted to stay overnight in someone else’s home, but from September 14 this must be with less than six other people.

 The rules state that social distancing should still be observed (as far as possible), as the risk of transmission of the virus is still higher indoors than it is outside.